 All Christians do not look alike.
-Nor do all Christians do not interpret the Bible in the same way.
+Nor do all Christians interpret the Bible in the same way.
 It is normal that our foundational premises will flavor the way we incorporate our understanding of the Bible into everyday life.

 As in virtually every family, there is never a 100% consensus on everything.
 So it is with the Body of Christ.

 In this post, we address the subject of how Christians can handle theological differences in general, and more specifically will deal with issues between, non-Jewish Christians who choose to become Torah observant and those who do not.

 This is not an argument against Torah groups nor is it a refutation of the doctrine.
 Rather, an observation of some disturbing trends seen within such groups.
 We encourage all true Believers towards edifying theological discussion without rejecting our familial [in Christ] relationship.

 As touching Bible study, one scholar astutely observed, "Without disagreement, there would be no teaching ministry in the Body of Christ."

 What an encouragement to use our differing views, not as sticking points, or points of contention, but rather as springboards into broader study and discussion of the many facets of the many topics found in scripture.
 This can only sharpen understanding of our fathomless, incomprehensible, and awe-inspiring Creator!